suvera/php-collections-extension/docs/StdMap.md

 StdMap is a associative container that store elements formed by the combination of a key value and a mapped value.

 Key - must be a string, cannot be NULL

-Value - can be anything
+Value - can be anything (can be NULL for object type)

 Simple Example: